renjohn/SitefinityDocker/README.md

   * elasticsearch - This folder persists the configs and index of es01 Elastic Search container
   * enterprisesearch - This folder persists the configs and index of enterprisesearch Enterprise Search container
   * kibana - This folder persists the configs and index of kibana Kibana container
-  * sql_data - This is directory is mounted to the container to store the sql database.
-Your Sitefinity databases will be persisted here
+  * sql_data - This is directory is mounted to the container to store the sql database and backups
+    * backup - A directory to put backup files to be restored to your instance
+    * data - Your Sitefinity databases will be persisted here
 * src - This folder contains all the projects used to develop and run the application
   * Sitefinity.Core - The core project that will contain the core application logic
   * Sitefinity.Infrastructure - The infrastructure project will contain dependecies to external systems